Quench dynamics of Fano-like resonances in the presence of the on-dot superconducting pairing: Methods

 \section{Methods}

-Dynamics of coupled complex systems with discrete energy levels can be described in two time and energy scales.
+Dynamics of coupled complex systems with discrete energy levels can be described in both time and energy scales.
 One of the scales is related to charge oscillations between subsystems.
-Period of this oscillations is usually associated with the energy of coupling between subsystems.
-In our case, apart from interdot coupling $t_{12}$, oscillations originating from coupling of the system to superconducting electrode play an important role.
+The period of these oscillations is usually associated with the energy of coupling between subsystems.
+In our case, apart from interdot coupling $t_{12\sigma}$, oscillations originating from the coupling of the system to superconducting electrode play an important role.
 All this oscillations do not thermalize unless the system is hybridized to continuum of states.
 Such continuum acts as damping force for classical oscillations \cite{taranko2018,baranski.baranska.21}.
 Therefore, if one is looking for a time of achieving steady-state solutions, the time scale is predominantly defined by energy of the coupling to metallic lead.
 In our approach we first calculate charge oscillations on both quantum dots.

-Using the Laplace transformation we conduct analytic calculations of the exactly solvable model, where coupling to continuum is assumed to be negligible, i.e., $\Gamma_N \rightarrow 0^{+}$.
-The main goal (for $\Gamma_N \neq 0$) will be achieved by numerical calculations using the 4th order Runge-Kutta (4RK) method applied to equations of motion obtained in Heisenberg representation.
+Using the Laplace transformation, we conduct analytic calculations of the exactly solvable model with the time-independent parameters, where coupling to continuum is assumed to be negligible, i.e., $\Gamma_N \rightarrow 0^{+}$.
+The main goal of the work, i.e., analysis of the above described double quantum dot system for arbitrary $\Gamma_N \neq 0$ and with the spin-independent interdot coupling ($t_{12\uparrow}(t) = t_{12\downarrow}(t) \equiv t_{12}(t) $), will be achieved by numerical calculations using the 4th order Runge-Kutta (4RK) method applied to equations of motion obtained in the Heisenberg representation.